Bows against the Barons: Chapters 10–20

-With Dickon's information, the outlaws finally attack D'Eyncourt Castle during winter.
+With Dickon's information, the outlaws finally attack the castle during winter.
 Alan leads Dickon and a group of outlaws to infiltrate and capture the castle keep.
 Taking up positions on its battlements, they pick off D'Eyncourt's defenders with their arrows while Robin launches the main assault on the outer walls.
 His combined force of outlaws and serfs eventually breaks through and razes the castle.
 Dickon kills his former bailiff, while Little John kills Sir Rolf.

 Heartened by their success, the outlaws attempt to march on Nottingham itself.
 However, the Earl of Wessex traps them in a pincer movement between Nottingham and Newark and defeats them all.
-When his ally the Archbishop wonders aloud why the rebels die so willingly on the swords of his soldiers the Earl replies grimly: "because they know that they are going to win - but not in my time".
+When his ally, the Archbishop, wonders aloud why the rebels die so willingly on the swords of his soldiers the Earl replies grimly, "Because they know that they are going to win – but not in my time."

 Alan, Friar Tuck and Will Scarlet are among those killed.
 Dickon, Robin and Little John survive the battle and flee north with other survivors to Yorkshire, undergoing much hardship on their journey.
 Dickon almost drowns in a bog.
 Wounded, Robin takes refuge in Kirklees, whose prioress bleeds him to death to claim a reward from the Earl.
 Alerted by an arrow shot by Robin from his deathbed, the outlaws reclaim his body and burn down the priory in revenge.

 After burying Robin, the outlaw band breaks up.
 Dickon and Little John are the only ones who remain dedicated to Robin's cause.
 They depart for the High Peak in Derbyshire, determined to continue Robin's work and fulfill his visionary ideal.